 2. Cronenworth to Tatis to Hosmer

-The wildest part of the game-changing double play that the Padres turned in the eighth inning on Thursday night at Dodger Stadium was the sheer number of ways it could've gone wrong.
+The wildest part of the game-changing double play that the Padres turned in the eighth inning on April 22 at Dodger Stadium was the sheer number of ways it could've gone wrong.
 Sheldon Neuse hit a rocket that Jake Cronenworth managed to knock down at second base.
 He cooly picked up the ball with his bare hand, then flipped to Tatis -- who used every inch of his 6-foot-4 frame to stretch and receive it.
 Then Tatis pivoted and fired an 87 mph missile to first baseman Eric Hosmer, who stretched just enough to get Neuse by half an inch.
 The Padres escaped their bases-loaded jam and won the game by a run.

 3. Like father, like son

 It took a while for Tatis to impose himself on the rivalry this season.
 But when he did, he did so in a big way.
-Twenty-two years to the day his father made history by launching a pair of grand slams in the same inning at Dodger Stadium, Tatis himself hit homers in consecutive at-bats against Clayton Kershaw on Friday night.
+Twenty-two years to the day his father made history by launching a pair of grand slams in the same inning at Dodger Stadium, Tatis himself hit homers in consecutive at-bats against Clayton Kershaw on April 23.
 In Dodger Stadium history, only two players have authored multi-homer games on April 23: Tatis Jr. and Tatis Sr.

 4. Super-utility men